Package Leaflet: Information for the User

 Your doctor should advise you on taking contraceptives after childbirth or abortion (spontaneous or induced).

 You can start taking Bemasive immediately after a spontaneous or induced abortion that occurs during the first trimester of pregnancy.
-In this case, you do not need to take any additional measures.
+In this case, it is not necessary to take other contraceptive measures.

 If you forget to take a contraceptive tablet, follow these instructions.